 I am an architect.
 I bought my first house, a teardown that I fixed up well enough to sell on to a USC professor, when I was 21.
 I moved to San Francisco and bought a Victorian: fixed it up, sold it.
 Married an amazing man who lived in a nearly derelict mid-century modern with potential, definite potential.
 We realized the potential and got a fixer apartment in Paris.
 Are you noticing a pattern?
 Well, don’t get too comfortable.
 Mr. Wonderful died, in our perfect house, he died.
+The house you see above is that house, nearly packed up, my life there well and truly over.

 It was time for a new house, too many memories in the old one, but I needed to change things up.
 So the new fixer, the principal topic of this blog, is mid-century too — mid-19th century — in the French countryside.
 This blog is about my move from the uber-fashionable Berkeley hills to Vendée, the downmarket and nearly unknown flats of west France.
 While I am at it, the situation being what it is, I write about rebuilding myself as well.